booch/presentations/Ruby_Preserves/slides.md

 * Who knows what the difference between an internal DSL and an external DSL is?
     * An internal DSL is written in the same language as the host language
     * An external DSL is a completely separate language
-* SQL is an external DSL.
+* SQL is an external DSL
 * ActiveRecord is an internal DSL
+    * Which generates external DSL code

 ---